wp-slimstat/wp-slimstat/readme.txt

 Tags: analytics, statistics, counter, tracking, reports, wassup, geolocation, online users, spider, tracker, pageviews, stats, maxmind, statistics, statpress, power stats, hit
 Text Domain: wp-slimstat
 Requires at least: 5.6
-Requires PHP: 7.1
+Requires PHP: 7.4+
-Tested up to: 5.9.1
+Tested up to: 6.0
 Stable tag: 4.9.1

 == Description ==
-The leading web analytics plugin for WordPress.
-Track returning customers and registered users, monitor Javascript events, detect intrusions, analyze email campaigns.
-Thousands of WordPress sites are already using it.
+Please note: this plugin has been discontinued and is not actively maintained any longer.
+Thank you for 16 years of incredible sharing and discovery that came from it.

 = Main features =
 * **Real-Time Access Log**: measure server latency, track page events, keep an eye on your bounce rate and much more.